Trump Signs Order To Ramp Up US Deep-sea Mining - UrduPoint

 Trump Signs Order To Ramp Up US Deep-sea Mining

-Washington, (APP - UrduPoint / Pakistan Point News - 25th Apr, 2025) President Donald Trump has defied international norms on the nascent field of deep-sea mining, signing an executive order Thursday expanding the practice for rare earth minerals in domestic and international waters.
+Washington, (APP - UrduPoint / Pakistan Point News - 25th Apr, 2025) US President Donald Trump has defied international norms and instructed a quick start to deep-sea mining in domestic waters and beyond, sparking an angry warning from Beijing that the move "violates international law."

+Washington wants to lead efforts to scoop up mineral-rich deep-sea nodules and other material from the seabed, sidestepping an international regulatory effort and overriding the concerns of environmentalists.

-White House aides say the initiative could see US operations scoop up more than a billion metric tons of mineral-rich deep-sea nodules, and pump hundreds of billions of Dollars into the American economy.
+White House aides say it could pump hundreds of billions of Dollars into the American economy, and counter Beijing's chokehold on key minerals.

-But the move to disrupt ocean floor ecosystems to extract cobalt and other minerals flies in the face of environmental group concerns and the controls set by global regulators at the International Seabed Authority.

-Since the 1990s, the group has sought to set ground rules for the burgeoning industry's extraction efforts in international waters.
+But it would also undermine decades of efforts by global regulators at the International Seabed Authority to devise a level playing field and environmental protections for the industry.

-But the US never ratified the agreements that empowered the ISA's jurisdiction and is not a member of the UN-affiliated body.
+The United States never ratified the agreements that empower the ISA's jurisdiction over seabeds in international waters, and is not a member of the UN-affiliated body.

 Instead, the Trump administration is "relying on an obscure 1980 law that empowers the Federal government to issue seabed mining permits in international waters," the New York Times reported.

-Under the order, the secretary of commerce has 60 days to "expedite the process for reviewing and issuing seabed mineral exploration licenses and commercial recovery permits in areas beyond national jurisdiction."
+Trump's order gives the secretary of commerce 60 days to "expedite the process for reviewing and issuing seabed mineral exploration licenses and commercial recovery permits in areas beyond national jurisdiction."

+The move sparked anger in Beijing, which holds more exploration licences than any other country but has held off mining awaiting the ISA's rules.

+"No country should bypass the International Seabed Authority and international law and arbitrarily authorise exploration and development activities," Chinese foreign ministry spokesman Guo Jiakun said in response to a question from AFP.

 - 'Environmental disaster' -